Therapy for Teens & Adults near Altadena | Cristina Lugo, LCSW

 I serve teens and adults near Altadena

 My practice supports teens, young adults, and parents living near Altadena.
-I understand the unique pace and pressures of the community, and I provide therapy that helps you navigate those challenges while staying connected to yourself.
+I understand the trauma of the Eaton fire is ongoing and I have been treating many clients who have faced this terrible situation and who are still rebuilding their lives.
+I provide therapy that helps you navigate those challenges while staying connected to yourself.
 My office is located in Pasadena, just about 11 minutes from Altadena, making it convenient if you’re nearby.
 I also offer virtual sessions for clients who prefer that option or cannot commute regularly.

 My practice supports teens, young adults, and parents living near Altadena.
-I understand the unique pace and pressures of the community, and I provide therapy that helps you navigate those challenges while staying connected to yourself.
+I understand the trauma of the Eaton fire is ongoing and I have been treating many clients who have faced this terrible situation and who are still rebuilding their lives.
+I provide therapy that helps you navigate those challenges while staying connected to yourself.
 My office is located in Pasadena, just about 11 minutes from Altadena, making it convenient if you’re nearby.
 I also offer virtual sessions for clients who prefer that option or cannot commute regularly.

 • What is the best type of therapy for young adults and teenagers?